🧮 How to Calculate Semester Grade with Final Exam

 Apart from your semester grades and GPA, you should pay attention to the following things to make your college admissions successful:

-• Admission test scores (SAT/ACT).
-Your SAT/ACT scores may be important if the college demands them for admission.
+- Admission test scores (SAT/ACT).
+Your SAT/ACT scores may be relevant if the college demands them for admission.
 To effectively prepare for these exams, take a college exam prep course or purchase a study guide.

-• Extracurricular activities.
-Colleges pay attention to your involvement in sports, clubs, music groups, or various other activities.
-So, it is crucial to show how much you are committed to extracurricular activities.
+- Extracurricular activities.
+Colleges pay attention to your involvement in sports, clubs, music groups, or various other extracurriculars.
+So, showing how much you are committed to after-school activities is crucial.

-• Letters of recommendation.
-Letters of recommendation from your teachers and high school counselor are vital to give insight into your academic ability and personality.
+- Letters of recommendation.
+Reference letters from your teachers and high school counselors are vital to give insight into your academic ability and personality.

-• Class rank.
-Although this factor is losing importance, some colleges still consider it to see how much competition a high school student has had to overcome to reach the rank.
+- Class rank.
+Although this factor is losing importance, some colleges still consider it to see how much competition a high school student had to overcome to reach the rank.

-• Personal qualities.
+- Personal qualities.
 Some colleges seek signs of specific character traits, such as curiosity, moral awareness, or dedication.
-These qualities are believed to help students prosper in college.
+These attributes are believed to help students prosper in academia.

 📈 How to Raise Grades Before the End of the Semester

-In the following paragraphs, we will discuss some valuable tips that can come in handy if you want to raise your grades before the end of the semester.
+Now, we’ll offer some valuable tips that can help you raise your grades before the end of the semester.

 Attend Your Classes

-Attendance may seem an obvious thing to some students, but you should understand that it’s not enough to just show up in class.
+Attendance may seem obvious to some students, but remember that it’s not enough to just show up in class.
 Try actively participating in the learning activities, such as in-class discussions and group work.
 Pay full attention to what your professor says and take notes along the way.
 If you have to miss some classes, remember to check out your learning platform to stay informed of the content and assignments covered during your absence.

 Stay in Touch with Your Teachers

-A good way to improve your grades is to speak with your teacher about the questions or tasks you find challenging.
-It will help you build strong and trustful relationships with your professors.
+A practical way to improve your grades is to speak with your teacher about the questions or tasks you find challenging.
+This will help you build strong and trustful relationships with your professors.
 In addition, communication with your instructors will show your dedication to learning.
 So, they will be more willing to help you with your studies if you face some challenges.

 You must keep up with your tasks for each class to get the highest possible final marks.
 If you have missing assignments, complete them and turn them in.
 You may get a lower grade for being late, but at least you will receive credit.
 If your professors allow it, you can also redo some assignments you scored low on.